CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 Automatic update mechanisms (auto-update) MUST be enabled unless other mechanisms such as regular manual maintenance or a central software distribution system are used for updates.
 If a time interval can be specified for auto-update mechanisms, you should automatically check for and install updates at least once a day.

-#### SYS.2.1.A4 Regular backupTo avoid data loss, regular backups MUST be created.
+#### SYS.2.1.A4 Regular backup
+To avoid data loss, regular backups MUST be created.
 In most computer systems, these can be largely automated.
 Regulations MUST be made as to which locally stored data will be backed up by whom and when.
 At least the data that can not be derived from other information MUST be backed up on a regular basis.
 Clients MUST also be included in the institution's data protection concept.
 For confidential and paged backups, the backed up data SHOULD be stored encrypted.
 For deployed software SHOULD you decide separately whether it has to be recorded by the regular data backup.
 It must be regularly tested whether the backup works as desired, especially if backed up data can be easily replayed.
 Users SHOULD be informed about the rules of who and how backups are created.

 #### SYS.2.1.A5 Screen Lock [User]